“I’m late! I’m late! For a very important date!”

 This amendment, now leaves objectors extremely vulnerable and creates a system in which objectors may be unknowingly denied their review rights.

 A recent VCAT case considering amended r35 concerned an objector who did not become aware of notice until after expiry of the review period.
 Although his Objection clearly specified email and postal addresses and extensive email exchanges occurred throughout consideration of the permit application (between Council’s planning officer and the Objector’s solicitor), the Notice was not sent to the postal address or email on the Objection, or to the lawyer’s email.
 Instead Council emailed it to a receptionist’s email that, along with posting the Objection, had been used (many months earlier) to email the Objection.
-This email was not used for any exchange period in which the permit application was considered and, during this period the receptionist’s email was closed with diversions in place.
+This email was not used for any exchange period in which the permit application was considered and, during this period the receptionist’s email was not actively used.

 The case highlights flaws in the ‘address for service’ arrangements for giving notice to objectors.
 As such, there is no requirement for a Responsible Authority to notify an objector using either the postal or email address shown on the Objection.
 There is no requirement to give the Notice via the lawyer with whom it corresponds.
 Indeed, there is now no obligation to actually give the Notice at all, or within the appeal period or to any particular address.
 It seems that choice of the mode of service also rests with the Responsible Authority ie the choice of mail, email, cloud, fax etc. The amended legislative framework no longer provides objectors with confidence that they will be given Notice or how.